dargiri/testcontainers-demo/README.md

 1. Run from console docker-compose up from project directory
 2. Run DemoApplication class from IDE as main class.

-To run all tests(including DB tests):
+To run all tests(including DB tests):adad
 1. From console run: ./mvnw clean verify

 From IDE: